French coach Deschamps warns that the match against Finland is not a friendly

 (Reuters) – France coach Didier Deschamps said that the French national team will not rest despite having already qualified for next year’s World Cup in Qatar and that they will seek to finish the qualifiers in the best way against Finland on Tuesday in Helsinki.

-The world champions booked a place in the World Cup on one game to play after defeating Kazakhstan 8-0 with four goals from Kylian Mbappe at the weekend.
+The world champions booked a place in the World Cup to play one game after defeating Kazakhstan 8-0 with four goals from Kylian Mbappe at the weekend.

-“It is not a friendly match and this is the last game of the French national team this year.
+“It is not a friendly match and it is the last match of the French national team this year.
 From my side and from your side (the media) there will also be an analysis based on the result,” Deschamps told reporters on Monday.

 France leads Group D in the European qualifiers with 15 points from seven matches, four points behind Finland, which is in second place.
 A Finland win on Tuesday would secure a place in the playoffs, while a draw would make it dependent on other results.